Nike-Inc/spark-expectations/docs/user_guide/quickstart.md

 14. `error_drop_threshold` Threshold for the alert notification that gets triggered when row(s) is(are) dropped from the data set
 15. `query_dq_delimiter` segregate custom queries delimiter ex: $, @ etc. By default it is @.
 Users can override it with any other delimiter based on the need.
 The same delimiter mentioned here has to be used in the custom query.
 16. `enable_querydq_custom_output` required custom query output in separate table
+17. `priority` Priority level for the rule.
+Supported values are: 'low', 'medium' and 'high'.

 The Spark Expectation process consists of three phases: